 For each patient enrolled in the Phase 3 clinical trials, we plan to measure the patient's visual acuity prior to treatment to establish a baseline.
-The protocols for each of these trials currently provide that patients will be treated and assessed once a month for 12 months and will continue in the trial for another 12 months thereafter.
+The protocols for each of these trials provide that patients will be treated and assessed once a month for 12 months and will continue in the trial for another 12 months thereafter.
 In the second 12 months of the trials, the protocols currently provide that patients will continue to be assessed every month and treated every other month, with a final follow-up visit at 24 months.
-If, at any alternate month visit during the second 12 months of the trials, a patient's previous visit, or the patient's visual acuity has decreased by any amount since the patient's previous visit and the treating physician makes certain negative findings based on fluorescein angiography or SD-OCT, the patient also will be treated at that alternate month visit.
-We will, however, submit to the relevant regulatory authorities, amendments to the protocols for these trials to change certain aspects of the trial design as a result of our agreement with the CHMP regarding the dosing regimens in these trials described above.
-We may also make further changes with respect to the second 12 months of the trials.
-Any such changes will be made before any patients begin the second 12 months of the trials.
+If, at any alternate month visit during the second 12 months of the trials, a patient's visual acuity has decreased by five or more ETDRS letters since the patient's previous visit, or the patient's visual acuity has decreased by any amount since the patient's previous visit and the treating physician makes certain negative findings based on fluorescein angiography or OCT, the patient also will be treated at that alternate month visit.
+We may, however, change aspects of the trial design, including changes to the treatment regimen to provide for longer or shorter intervals between treatments, for the second 12 months after the trials have begun but before any patients begin the second 12 months of the trials.